sinricpro/esp-idf-sdk/README.md

 # 404

 We are looking for passionate developers to build the IDF component.
+If you are interested please contact us